PeteHaitch/methtuple/README.md

   -v, --version         show program's version number and exit -h, --help            show this help message and exit

-comethylation (v1.2.0) by Peter Hickey (peter.hickey@gmail.com,
+comethylation (v1.3.0) by Peter Hickey (peter.hickey@gmail.com,
 https://github.com/PeteHaitch/comethylation/)
 ```

-# Limitations and notes
+## Limitations and notes

 These are current limitations and their statuses:

-## Only works with data aligned with the __Bismark__ mapping software
+### Only works with data aligned with the __Bismark__ mapping software

 `comethylation` makes use of Bismark's custom SAM tags `XM`, `XR` and `XG`.
 The `XM` tag is used to infer the methylation state of each sequenced cytosine while the `XR` and `XG` tags are used to infer the orientation and strand of the alignment.
 If the data were aligned with Bismark version < 0.8.3 please use the `--oldBismark` flag.

-A future version of this software will support the use of `BAM` files created with other popular bisulfite aligners such as [BSMAP](https://code.google.com/p/bsmap/), [BSmooth](https://github.com/BenLangmead/bsmooth-align), [bwa-meth](https://github.com/brentp/bwa-meth/), [gsnap](http://research-pub.gene.com/gmap/), [last](http://last.cbrc.jp/) and [Novoalign](http://www.novocraft.com/).
-Support will either be provided natively in `comethylation` or via an pre-processing script `bismarkify`.
-See [Issue #30](https://github.com/PeteHaitch/comethylation/issues/30)
+Please file an issue if you would like to use a `BAM` file created with another aligner and I will do my best to support it; also, see [Issue #30](https://github.com/PeteHaitch/comethylation/issues/30)

-## Paired-end data must be sorted by queryname
+### Paired-end data must be sorted by queryname

 This is required in order to avoid lookups when finding the mate of a paired-end read.

-The `BAM` file created by Bismark is natively in queryname order so this is not a problem.
-If the file is not in queryname order then use `samtools sort` with the `-n` option to sort you `BAM` by queryname.
-The helper script `helper_scripts/run_comethylation.sh` works with a coordinate-sorted `BAM` file and so includes a step to sort the chromosome-level `BAM` files by queryname.
+The `BAM` file created by Bismark is natively in queryname order and so this is not a problem.
+If the file is not in queryname order then use `samtools sort` with the `-n` option or Picard's `SortSam` function with `SO=queryname` to sort your `BAM` by queryname.
+The helper script `helper_scripts/run_comethylation.sh` works with a coordinate-sorted `BAM` file and does so by including a step to sort the chromosome-level `BAM` files by queryname using Picard's `SortSam`.

-## `comethylation` will skip any read containing an indel

-It is difficult, although not impossible, to assign coordinates to a cytosine within an indel.
-To avoid this complication, `comethylation` currently skips any reads containing an indel.
-I aim to improve the handling of indels in the next release.

-## The `--aligner Bismark_old` option is a bit crude
+### The `--aligner Bismark_old` option is a bit crude

 Specifically, it assumes that there are no '/' characters in the read names (`QNAME`) and that the BAM has not been processed with any other programs, e.g. Picard's MarkDuplicates, that might change the `FLAG` field.
-I am happy to improve this functionality if requested.

-## Memory usage can be large

-For instance, 5-20Gb per chromosome for a typical 20-30x coverage whole-genome methylC-seq experiment of human data.
-I think this is largely due to inefficiencies in how I store the m-tuples internally in `comethylation` (which is basically as a dictionary of dictionaries).
-See [Issue #64](https://github.com/PeteHaitch/comethylation/issues/64)
+Please file an issue or submit a pull request if you would like this improved.

+### Construction of "non-neighbouring" m-tuples

+As discussed in the above example, `comethylation` tries not to create "non-neighbouring" m-tuples, however, these do occur due to m-tuples being created independently from each read/read-pair.
+I do not make use of non-neighbouring m-tuples in my downstream analyses and so I _post-hoc_ filter these out.

+If you would like the option to create all possible m-tuples, both "neighbouring" and "non-neighbouring", please let me know at [https://github.com/PeteHaitch/comethylation/issues/85](https://github.com/PeteHaitch/comethylation/issues/85) as there is a simple solution that just awaits motivation for me to implement it.

+### Choice of `--overlap-filter`

+The two mates of a paired-end read, `read_1` and `read_2`, often overlap in bisulfite-sequencing data. `comethylation` ensures that the overlapping sequence isn't double-counted and offers several different choices of how overlapping paired-end reads are processed via the `--overlap-filter` flag.
+Listed roughly from most-to-least stringent these are:

+1. `sequence_strict`: Check that the entire overlapping sequence is identical; if not identical then do not use any methylation calls from the entire read-pair.
+2. `sequence`: Check that the entire overlapping sequence is identical; if not identical then do not use any methylation calls from the overlap.
+3. `XM_strict`: Check that the XM-tag is identical for the overlapping region; if not identical then do not use any methylation calls from the entire read-pair.
+4. `XM`: Check that the XM-tag is identical for the overlapping region; if not identical then do not use any methylation calls from the overlap.
+5. `XM_ol`: Check that the XM-tag is identical for the overlapping region; if not identical then exclude those positions of disagreement and count once the remaining positions in the overlap.
+6. `quality`: No check of the overlapping bases; simply use the read with the higher average quality basecalls in the overlapping region.
+7. `Bismark`: No check of the overlapping bases; simply use the overlapping bases from read_1, i.e., the method used by `bismark_methylation_extractor` with the `--no_overlap` flag.

-## Other notes
+### Other notes

 * Bismark-Bowtie1 always sets the mapping quality (`mapQ`) as the value 255, which means unavailable in the SAM format specification.
 Thus the `--min-mapq` option will not have any effect for Bismark-Bowtie1 data.
 * `comethylation` skips paired-end reads where either mate is unmapped.

-# Acknowledgements
+## Acknowledgements

 A big thank you to [Felix Krueger](http://www.bioinformatics.babraham.ac.uk/people.html) (the author of Bismark) for his help in understanding mapping of bisulfite-sequencing data and for answering my many questions along the way.

 Thanks also to Tobias Sargeant ([@folded](https://github.com/folded)) for his help in turning the original `comethylation.py` script into the current Python module `comethylation` and for help in setting up a testing framework.

-# Questions and comments
+## Questions and comments

-Please use the GitHub Issue Tracker (available at [www.github.com/PeteHaitch/comethylation](www.github.com/PeteHaitch/comethylation)) to file bug reports or request new functionality.
+Please use the [GitHub Issue Tracker](www.github.com/PeteHaitch/comethylation) to file bug reports or request new functionality.
 I welcome questions and comments; you can email me at <peter.hickey@gmail.com>.